 In order to assess the significance of implementation costs, EIOPA invited 83 insurance groups from 20 EEA Member States to participate to a survey.
 41% of respondents indicated that EIOPA's draft proposals would have significant one-off cost, and 36% that on-going costs would remain significant.
 Similarly, a survey submitted to NSAs suggests that implementation costs for supervisory authorities is expected to remain limited, as only 7% and 21% of respondents indicated expecting significant increase in one-off or ongoing costs depending on the amendment considered.
 As EIOPA amended its proposals and simplified technical changes, which were assessed as generating the most significant implementation costs, the actual implementation costs stemming from Option 2 is expected to be lower.
 As regards cross-border supervision, implementation costs are expected to be limited for the insurance industry.
 Option 2 would require more information exchange between NSAs, which may generate additional work in Member States where insurers have significant cross-border activities.
 The stronger focus on cross-border activities implies dedicating sufficient resources to it.
-However, in practice this cost is expected to be limited as Option 2 would imply upgrading into European law principles that are already part of the Decision on the collaboration between supervisory authorities.
+However, in practice this cost is expected to be limited as Option 2 would imply upgrading into European law principles that are already part of the Decision on the collaboration between supervisory authorities, and are therefore expected to be already agreed and applied by supervisory authorities.